PopcornPalace/compliance/policies/backup.md

 b.
 Policy Updates: Any necessary updates or revisions to the retention policy shall be documented, communicated, and implemented accordingly.

 # Appendices
-## Journal of backups and recoveries
+## Example of journal of backups and recoveries

 |   Date      |    Time     |    Action                |    Responsible Person        |
 |-------------|-------------|--------------------------|------------------------------|